Coolant leaks are one of the most common car mishaps that a driver can encounter.

 All of these should be considered when looking for coolant leaks.

 IMPROPER WORK AROUND THE COOLANT SYSTEM

 If you’ve had work and repair done around the coolant system in the recent past and coolant leaks are starting to occur a re-check of the whole job is the first thing to do.

-Common mistakes made are : loose hose clamps, hoses that are not properly mounted and fixed, poorly set gaskets and so on.
+Common mistakes are loose hose clamps, hoses that are not properly mounted and fixed, poorly set gaskets, and so on.

 HOW TO MAKE A COOLANT LEAK FIX?

 We’ll go in the same order as with the symptoms:

 DAMAGED COOLANT HOSE